 I headed to John Lewis of Hungerford’s gorgeous Fulham showroom in the early stages – it must have been a year ago now!
 But it was incredible to see their work close up and the attention to detail and craftsmanship were apparent in everything they did.
 At that time, I fell in love with the in-frame shaker doors.
 A shaker kitchen may not be as exciting as all the flat-fronted cabinets we see these days but it’s a design classic and knowing it’d be going into a Victorian home, it made sense to incorporate a cabinet style that wouldn’t easily date or go out of style.
 Plus, well, I just love the detail of a shaker cabinet!

 All the appliances are built-in, hidden by John Lewis of Hungerford’s gorgeous painted doors so to the left, we’ll have an integrated fridge-freezer and two larders as well as an integrated dishwasher alongside plenty of under-counter cabinets with sexy built-in racks and deep storage for everything we might need to house.

-For display storage, the open shelving will be custom made to the same materials as the worktops in White Atticus by Caesarstone which should create a lovely soft pattern throughout the space.
+For display storage, the open shelving will be custom made to the same materials as the worktops in White Attica by Caesarstone which should create a lovely soft pattern throughout the space.

 If you squint, you can picture it!!